scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 2. When "ordinary" (non-core) adversaries try to manipulate the beaconing process (see [](#manipulate-beaconing)).
 3. Denial of Services (DoS) attacks where attackers overload different parts of the infrastructure (see [](#dos-cp)).

+# Security Assumptions

-These security considerations make assumptions about the formal model of the SCION implementation as follows:
+These security considerations make assumptions about the formal model of SCION implementation as follows:

-1. Every ISD has at least one core AS.
+1. Every ISD contains at least one core AS.
 2. The physical links within an ISD are not partitioned and each AS can reach every other AS in the same ISD.
 3. Customer-Provider relationships and their related links form a unidirectional hierarchical topology with cyclic relationships.

+An AS is described as 'honest' if its long-term keys are unknown to the attacker and it uses a unique interface identifier for each link.
+An honest path is one that only traverses honest ASes as follows:

+- Connectivity - For every pair of honest ASes X and Y, X will eventually register enough segments to build at least one path (of any length) leading to Y.
+- Path Consistency - For every honest segment registered in any AS, its sequence of AS entries corresponds to a continuous path in the network of physical links and the network topology remains unchanged since the segment was first generated.
+- Loop Freedom - For every honest segment registered in any AS, its sequence of AS entries contains no duplicates, including current and next ISD-AS and interfaces.
+- Beacon Authorization - For every honest segment registered in any AS and any AS X appearing on that segment (except for the previous one), AS X propagated a PCB corresponding to the segment prefix ending in its own entry to its successor AS on the segment.
+- Path Discoverability - For every directed honest path in the network of physical links, where all traversed ASes permit forwarding there exists at least one protocol execution that registers a segment containing or exactly matching this path, provided the involved physical links remain stable throughout the protocol execution.

 ## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}